hollyschinsky/ConferenceTracker/index.md

 In this tutorial you will learn everything you need to take a hybrid application from scratch to app store lesson by lesson.
 This tutorial builds upon the previous [Beginning PhoneGap Workshop](hollyschinsky.github.io/phonegap-workshop/) where we built a basic
 Conference application using no particular MVC framework.
 In this advanced version we will build an app using a more opinionated approach with Cordova/Ionic/AngularJS and a Node/ExpressJS REST API backend data service.
+Also check out the basic [Ionic Tutorial](ccoenraets.github.io/ionic-tutorial) by Christophe for more details.

 ![](images/app/app-overview.jpg)